 Really Just One Day?

-I frequently run into people who suspect that masks only last one day, such as this person on Zhihu (and the 115 people who upvoted him):
+I frequently run into people who suspect that the lifespan of masks is only one day.
+After all, these masks are disposable so surely they’re only designed to last one day?
+This person on Zhihu (and the 115 people who upvoted him) suspects you need to change your mask every day:

-Last year I had the chance to visit the 3M lab.
+Last year I had the chance to visit the 3M lab to test out the effectiveness of a bunch of different masks.

-While I was there, I asked them how long masks last.
+While I was there, I asked them how often I should change my mask for a new one.
 They wouldn’t give an answer.

 Why?
-I think they’re worried about giving a specific timeframe because many users are in industrial environments with super high or very toxic pollutants.
-So giving a general “it lasts X days” answer could mislead people who work in completely different environments.
-But for folks like us in China who see a fairly “normal” range of pollution, we should be able to find a rough guideline.
+I think they’re worried about giving a specific mask lifespan or timeframe to replace your mask, because many users are in industrial environments with super high or very toxic pollutants.
+So giving a general “you should change your mask after X days” answer could mislead people who work in completely different environments.
+But for folks like us in polluted cities like Beijing or Delhi who see a fairly “normal” range of pollution, we should be able to find a rough guideline.

-Fortunately, when I went to do fit tests, I had a 9332 mask that I had been using for 11 days.
+Fortunately, when I went to do fit tests, I had a 9332 mask that I had been reusing for 11 days.
 And when I say “used,” I mean “used intensely.”
 It was summer in Beijing, and I wore the mask while biking around town and sweating heavily.
 I estimate I used the mask at least four times every day for those 11 days.
+That’s a minimum 1.5 hours a day for 11 days, for a minimum total mask usage of 16.5 hours.

 So what did the data say?
-Here are the results for a completely new 9332 mask (left) and my 11-day-old mask (right).
+Here are the results for a completely new 9332 mask (left) and my 11-day-old mask (right) showing how well it lasted.

 98% after 11 days is pretty darn good!
 This contradicts the idea that you can only use these for a day or two.